Two-Face(s): ionized and neutral gas winds in the local Universe: Method

-\textbf{Model 1.} The first model, $one-free-doublet$ model, consists of a pair of Gaussians with a single kinematic component (as in previous works, e.g. \citealp{Davis+12,Cazzoli+14,Cazzoli+16}).
+{Model 1.} The first model, $one-free-doublet$ model, consists of a pair of Gaussians with a single kinematic component (as in previous works, e.g. \citealp{Davis+12,Cazzoli+14,Cazzoli+16}).
 The four free parameters of the model are the line centroid of the strongest blue absorption in the doublet ($\lambda_{1}$), the line width ($\sigma_{1}$), the amplitude of the blue component (A$_{\lambda5890}$), and the ratio between the amplitudes of the blue and red components (A$_{\lambda5890}$/A$_{\lambda5896} = \alpha$).
-The central blue wavelength of the Na D doublet (Na D $\lambda5890$), $\lambda_{1}$ is tied to define a single Doppler shift to respect the galaxy's systemic velocity (defined as the systemic redshift, $\lambda = 5890$ \AA), $\Delta V_{1}$.The ratio between the two amplitudes, is limited to vary between an optically thin $\alpha$=2 and optically thick absorbing gas, $\alpha$=1 \cite{Spitzer1978}.\\ This approach allows us to characterise the kinematics of the global observed doublet without introducing other model dependent parameters.
+The central blue wavelength of the Na I D doublet (Na I D $\lambda5890$), $\lambda_{1}$ is tied to define a single Doppler shift to respect the galaxy's systemic velocity (defined as the systemic redshift, $\lambda = 5890$ \AA), $\Delta V_{1}$.The ratio between the two amplitudes, is limited to vary between an optically thin $\alpha$=2 and optically thick absorbing gas, $\alpha$=1 \cite{Spitzer1978}.\\

+This approach allows us to characterise the kinematics of the global observed doublet without introducing other model dependent parameters.
 However, some stacked spectra show complex profiles, that suggest the presence of an additional Gaussian pair, in emission or in absorption (e.g. \citealp{Chen+10,Cazzoli+16}).
 This is motivated by two main facts.
-First, the scattering processes that arise in the flowing material can produce a P Cygni-like profiles of Na D (see the analysis of the absorption and emission-line profiles for the Mg II $\lambda2796,2803$ doublet and Fe II multiplet at $\lambda 2600$ \AA\ in cold gas wind models shown in \citealp{Prochaska+11}), characterized by blue-shifted absorption plus resonance line emission at roughly the systemic velocity.
+First, the scattering processes that arise in the flowing material can produce a P Cygni-like profiles of Na I D (see the analysis of the absorption and emission-line profiles for the Mg II $\lambda2796,2803$ doublet and Fe II multiplet at $\lambda 2600$ \AA\ in cold gas wind models shown in \citealp{Prochaska+11}), characterized by blue-shifted absorption plus resonance line emission at roughly the systemic velocity.